solomonheisey/Spiderweb/README.md

 Spiderweb has only been tested on Linux-based systems.
 To run the program, follow the install procedure below.

 Notes:
-* At least one network card is required.
-A secondary network card is preferred since one must be placed into monitored mode in order to sniff network packets.
+* At least two network cards are required.
+A secondary network card is mandatory since one is placed into monitored mode in order to sniff network packets and one is used to communicate with the Lifx lightbulbs.
 * As of now, this program only works on Lifx lightbulbs.
 All devices must be registered to a network and fully setup in order to use the full functionality of the program.

 ```